Sammyalhashe/Sammyalhashe.github.io/source/_posts/firstPost.md

 I host all the markup files that I edit on my Raspberry Pi.
-Once I make a change, a set of scripts are run that uses Pandoc to convert org to markdown, create a commit with the date, and push changes to Github (where the Github Pages action I defined takes over). shsha
+Once I make a change, a set of scripts are run that uses Pandoc to convert org to markdown, create a commit with the date, and push changes to Github (where the Github Pages action I defined takes over).